oshi/oshi/FAQ.md

 What minimum Java version is required?
 ========
-OSHI is compatible with Java 7 and will remain so for the near future, using the [threetenbp](http://www.threeten.org/threetenbp/) dependency.
-A user has forked a much earlier version of the project to [Java 6](https://github.com/kaweesi/oshi).
+OSHI 3.x is compatible with Java 7 and will remain so with bug fixes.
+OSHI 4.x requires minimum Java 8 compatibility, and OSHI 5.x (envisioned in 2020) will require Java 11.

 Which operating systems are supported?
 ========